BranchMetrics/web-branch-deep-linking-attribution/README.md

 #### .close()

-This closes the active session, removing any relevant session inforation stored in `sessionStorage`.
+This closes the active session, removing any relevant session Create your accountrmation stored in `sessionStorage`.

 ##### Usage